callmesalmon/callmesalmon.github.io/books.markdown

 ## [Waiting For Marxocracy](waiting-for-marxocracy/prologue):
 A view into the political status and dicatorships of the FOSS community from the perspective of me -- a Marxist.
-This free eBook dives into FOSS-democracy, meritocracy and BDFLs.
+This free eBook dives into FOSS-democracy, meritocracy and BDFLs and tries to lay out a reliable system which can be used by FOSS-projects worldwide while still remaining democratic.